-EC 1255 Introduction to International Trade
+EC 1041 Introduction to Economics

 At the conclusion of this course, students will understand the behavior of different economic agents (households, firms, government and the rest of the world) and how they interact with each other, allowing them to be able to assess economic phenomena and make the best decisions as a consumer agent, company or government.